KaotoIO/kaoto.io/content/docs/add_dsl.md

 ```

 The `getKinds()` must return what steps are this CRD compatible with.
+Kaoto will try to apply all DeploymentGeneratorServices on all the calls unless we explicitly ask for a specific source code output.
+The `getKinds` function is a quick check to know if we should apply this implementation when Kaoto is requested to output source codes.

 ```